marknakamura/getting-started-in-tech/Scripting.md

 Perhaps the main scripting languages are Powershell (Windows-native) and Bash (Linux-native).

-Just like coding, no one is asking you to be a full-fledged developer.
+Just like coding, no one is asking you to be an Iron Scripter.

 But I can say with 100000% certainty, that knowing some scripting will make your life so much easier.